jonathanyeh0723/OpenVINO_Computer_Pointer_Controller/README.md

 ![openvino_logo](./bin/openvino.jpg)

+Once the installation has been successfully done, we’re good to build this project.

+### S
-### Step 1: Clone this repository to your workspace
+#### Step 1: Clone this repository to your workspace
 ```
 git clone https://github.com/jonathanyeh0723/OpenVINO_Computer_Pointer_Controller
 ```